pauuser/mood-bot/README.md

 - SQLite
 - Telegram API

-This is project is an experiment for getting to know Golang closely.
+This project is an experiment for getting to know Golang closely.